celo-org/celo-monorepo/packages/docs/developer-resources/walkthroughs/using-js-keystores.md

 > ⚠️ **Warning**
 >
-> For accounts containing significant funds or otherwise requiring a high degree of security, we **do not** recommend the JavaScript keystore library!
+> For accounts containing significant funds or otherwise requiring a high degree of security, we **do not** recommend this keystore library!
 This is only for managing keys for low-risk hot wallets and signers.

 For more stringent security requirements, check out the guide to [Choosing a Wallet](../../getting-started/wallets.md).